ROCm/rocSHMEM/docs/api/rma.rst

 .. cpp:function:: __device__ void rocshmem_ctx_putmem_nbi_wave(rocshmem_ctx_t ctx, void *dest, const void *source, size_t nelems, int pe)
 .. cpp:function:: __device__ void rocshmem_ctx_putmem_nbi_wg(rocshmem_ctx_t ctx, void *dest, const void *source, size_t nelems, int pe)

-    :param ctx:    Context with which to perform this operation.
+    :param ctx:    Context with which to perform this operation
-    :param dest:   Destination address.
-Must be an address on the symmetric heap.
+    :param dest:   Destination address; Must be an address on the symmetric heap
-    :param source: Source address.
-Must be an address on the symmetric heap.
+    :param source: Source address; Must be an address on the symmetric heap
-    :param nelems: Size of the transfer in bytes.
+    :param nelems: Size of the transfer in bytes
-    :param pe:     PE of the remote process.
+    :param pe:     PE of the remote process

     :returns:      None

 **Description:**
 Writes contiguous data of nelems bytes from source on the calling PE to dest at pe.